marcouderzo/CSDemoParser/Worklog.md

 So, the only way we could retrieve the matches was through third-party websites.

 [hltv](https://hltv.org) is an extremely popular website used to track Pro CS:GO Competitive Matches.
 It allows us to track down a specific player and retrieve all his previous matches.
-It is noteworthy that hltv.org downloads the match directly exactly like any other download without using any Steam Protocol or API whatsoever, so it looks like a much easier alternative.
+It is noteworthy that hltv.org downloads the match directly, exactly like any other download, without using any Steam Protocol or API whatsoever, so it looks like a much easier alternative anyways.

 ### Web Scraping in Python